TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-- creates an array of all the possible desitions which i can perform
+- creates an array of all the possible decisions which i can perform
-- each desition has a reward, coordinates and the gate distance ??
+- each decision has a reward (bonus time if a victim, 0 if the gate), the coordinates and if it's the gate

 ---